DIGImend/uclogic-tools/README.md

 Usage
 -----

-Uclogic-tools contains two utilities: uclogic-probe and uclogic-decode.
+Uclogic-tools contains two utilities: `uclogic-probe` and `uclogic-decode`.

-Uclogic-probe dumps diagnostics information from UC-Logic (and rebranded) graphics tablets and attempts to enable additional functionality.
+`Uclogic-probe` dumps diagnostics information from UC-Logic (and rebranded) graphics tablets and attempts to enable additional functionality.

-Uclogic-decode attempts to extract tablet parameters from the information dumped by uclogic-probe.
+`Uclogic-decode` attempts to extract tablet parameters from the information dumped by `uclogic-probe`.

-Note that the additional functions might be incompatible with the tablet driver you're currently using and the tablet might stop working properly after you execute uclogic-probe.
+Note that the additional functions might be incompatible with the tablet driver you're currently using and the tablet might stop working properly after you execute `uclogic-probe`.
 To fix that simply reconnect the tablet.

-Uclogic-probe accepts two arguments: bus number and device address.
+`Uclogic-probe` accepts two arguments: bus number and device address.
 You can find them in `lsusb` output by looking for a device with vendor ID 256c and product ID 006e.